ErikFontanel/portfolio/src/work/nike/nike.md

 {% endgallery %}

 Leading product design for the new platform across web, iOS, and Android, I collaborated with an international team spanning three continents.
 My responsibilities included designing the product, conducting user testing, and architecting vendor integrations to ensure a seamless experience for Nike editors and members worldwide.
-I worked closely with stakeholders throughout the organization to align on delivering the best possible consumer experience.
+My role combined product design leadership, design engineering, and cross-functional coordination with engineering and marketing teams throughtout the organization to align on delivering the best possible consumer experience.

 {% list "Objectives" %}

-- New design according to the Nike design system.
+- Redesign event management and discovery within the Nike design system.
-- Global audience, support for many languages and locales.
+- Support a global audience, covering multiple languages and locales.
-- Focus on accessibility according to ADA Accessibility Standards.
+- Improve accessibility in line with ADA standards.
-- Frictionless on-site experience members and Nike employees
-- Improve event discovery and registration for Nike members
+- Enable frictionless check-ins and reliable on-site experiences.
+- Empower Nike marketing teams to create event pages without external developers.

 {% endlist %}

-After joining an event, each member receives a digital ticket for admission.
-Previously, connectivity issues at many locations made ticket scanning slow and unreliable, often forcing employees to manually check in members and causing long queues.
-To solve this, we developed a dedicated scanning app that caches the attendee list offline, enabling fast and seamless check-ins regardless of network reception.
+After joining an event, members received a digital ticket for entry.
+However, poor network connectivity at venues made ticket scanning unreliable, often causing long queues.

+To solve this, I worked with engineers to design a dedicated scanning app that cached attendee lists offline, ensuring instant, reliable check-ins, even without a network connection.

 {% gallery {
  css: 'full-width grid:scroll',